ApiGen/ApiGen/README.md

 ### Cloning the repository ###

 The last way how to install ApiGen is simply to clone our repository.
-If you do so, remember to fetch and rebase to get new versions and do not forget to update submodules in the libs directory.
+If you do so, remember to fetch and rebase to get new versions and do not forget to update submodules in the vendor directory.

 ## Usage ##